A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: INTRODUCTION

-In this paper, we propose a new approach to estimate the CERF of a continuous exposure ($X$) on a continuous outcome ($Y$) in the presence of unmeasured confounders ($U$).
-More specifically, we introduce the following contributions: 1) we develop a new Bayesian Nonparametric approach (BNP) for estimating the CERF that addresses unmeasured confounding by using NCs; 2) we quantify the uncertainty of our estimates in the form of credible intervals (CI); and 3) we provide R code on GitHub that is easy to apply to new problems.
+In this article, we propose a new nonparametric approach to estimate the potentially nonlinear CERF of a continuous exposure ($X$) on a continuous outcome ($Y$) in the presence of unmeasured confounders ($U$).
+We make the following contributions: 1) we develop a new Bayesian nonparametric approach (BNP) that addresses unmeasured confounding using NC for the analysis of observational data; 2) we quantify the uncertainty of our estimates in the form of credible intervals (CI); and 3) we make the open-source software code publicly available.

-In section 2, we review two key findings that inspire our method, one in proximal causal inference and the other in BNP mixture models literature.
-In section 3, we describe our method and innovation in detail.
-More specifically, we define our target parameter in section 3.1 and state our assumptions in section 3.2.
-Then, we introduce our nonparametric estimation approach in section 3.3.
-In section 4, we perform simulation studies to assess the performance of our method and demonstrate that it captures the true CERFs of various shapes under unmeasured confounding.
-In section 5, we apply our method to adjust for a potential unmeasured confounder when evaluating the relationship between long-term exposure to ambient $PM_{2.5}$ and cardiovascular hospitalizations across 5,362 zip code areas in the continental U.S. \citep{papadogeorgou2020causal}.
-We close by discussing our approach's strengths, weaknesses, and future research areas.
-Our estimating procedure and simulation studies are implemented in {\it R}, available at https://github.com/NSAPH-Projects/BNP-For-Unmeasured-Confounding.